Kuksenok-i-s/socks_proxy_manager/README.md

 Socks Proxy Manager is a Python package that provides a simple interface for managing SOCKS proxies systemwide.
 It allows you to create, start, stop, and delete SOCKS proxies, as well as view their status.

+**Main Use**
+access to the remote machine via SSH and manage SOCKS proxies for easier web development.

 **Main features:**

 - Create SOCKS proxies with custom configurations.